paletteheart/Orbeats/Map Documentation.md

 		 - Each x movement object is defined by a set of attributes:
 			 - **beat** - The beat when a note will reach this object's defined x value. **Movement objects are expected to be in beat order, with earlier movements before later ones.**
 			 - **x** - The x value the orbit will move to.
-			 - **animation** - The animation the orbit will take to reach the x value.
-Can be "linear", "ease-in", "ease-out", or "none".
+			 - **animation*** - The animation the orbit will take to reach the x value.
+Can be any easing function from the PlayDate library, "ease-in", "ease-out", or "none".
-			 - **power** - If the animation is set to be "ease-in" or "ease-out", this will define how quickly it'll ease in or out.
-Doesn't do anything for any other animation value.
+			 - **power*** - If the animation is set to be "ease-in" or "ease-out", this will define how quickly it'll ease in or out, or will passed as the fifth argument for any other easing function.
 	 - **moveOrbitY*** - A list of objects defining when, where, and how the orbit will move along the y axis.
 		 - Each y movement object is defined by a set of attributes:
 			 - **beat** - The beat when a note will reach this object's defined y value. **Movement objects are expected to be in beat order, with earlier movements before later ones.**
 			 - **y** - The y value the orbit will move to.
-			 - **animation** - The animation the orbit will take to reach the y value.
-Can be "linear", "ease-in", "ease-out", or "none".
+			 - **animation*** - The animation the orbit will take to reach the x value.
+Can be any easing function from the PlayDate library, "ease-in", "ease-out", or "none".
-			 - **power** - If the animation is set to be "ease-in" or "ease-out", this will define how quickly it'll ease in or out.
-Doesn't do anything for any other animation value.
+			 - **power*** - If the animation is set to be "ease-in" or "ease-out", this will define how quickly it'll ease in or out, or will passed as the fifth argument for any other easing function.
 	 - **text*** - A list of objects defining when, where, and what text will show on the screen. *Text will be drawn centered horizontally and vertically to the given x and y.*
 		 - Each text object is defined by a set of attributes:
 			 - **startBeat** - The beat at which this object's text will be shown.